tjthurman/wtjr_sdm/README.md

 Code and Data for

-## The evolution of seasonal camouflage in white-tailed jackrabbits in response to past and future climates
+## The evolution of white-tailed jackrabbit camouflage in response to past and future seasonal climates

 ### About

-This Github repository contains the code, and some of the data, needed to recreate the species distribution modelling (SDM) and phenotypic modelling analyses of:
+This Github repository contains the code, and some of the data, needed to recreate the species distribution modelling (SDM), phenotypic modelling, and evolutionary simulations from:

 XXX CITATION FOR PAPER HERE.